Gloria Yang

 Driving Future Development with Research-Backed Solutions

-I presented the findings and recommendations in a final readout, connecting observed user behaviors to system-level design decisions.
-Each recommendation was grounded in evidence, helping the team understand not just what to fix, but why it matters.
+I presented the findings and design solutions in a final readout, connecting observed user behaviors to system-level design decisions.
+Each design solution was grounded in evidence, helping the team understand not just what to fix, but why it matters.

 The final delivery included a comprehensive research and design package, enabling the team to move directly into implementation.
 This included the presentation deck, usability recordings, highlight reels, gaze analysis, and prioritized design recommendations.